Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.

 From these results mentioned above, you can see ASP.NET Core applications are significantly faster than legacy ASP.NET applications.

-Cloud and DevOps:
+Cloud and DevOps

 How does this help?
 Well, managing a container-based application is extremely easy.
-Plus, creating a container from scratch and starting it to serve web requests happens within a few seconds, compared to traditional virtual machines (where we usually host legacy ASP.NET applications), which takes in double-digit minutes.
+Plus, creating a container from scratch and starting it to serve web requests happens within a few seconds, compared to traditional virtual machines (where we usually host legacy ASP.NET applications), which takes double-digit minutes.
 Hence, scaling out a container-based application is instantaneous and easy to manage scale as well as cost.

 Apart from that, the cloud providers, as well as in-house data centers, can manage containers with ease using open-source container orchestration engines like Kubernetes or using the offerings by the cloud providers.
 For example, AWS provides both managed Kubernetes (Amazon Elastic Kubernetes Service (Amazon EKS)) as well as its own managed container service (Elastic Container Service (ECS)).
 Similarly, Azure provides both managed Kubernetes (Azure Kubernetes Service (AKS)) as well as its own managed container service (Azure Service Fabric).

-Support for Modern Architecture:
+Support for Modern Architecture

 Microservices architecture is a pattern for building highly scalable services.
 It is the opposite of a monolithic architecture.
 In a monolithic architecture, an entire application is part of the same .NET Project/Solution and is available in the same source repository as well as a single hosted service.
 However, microservices architecture is the complete opposite.
-In a microservices architecture, every service is a single responsibility service and providing only one functionality in a business domain.
+In a microservices architecture, every service is a single responsibility service and provides only one functionality in a business domain.

 For example, in very simplistic terms, in an e-commerce system, a service managing only user logging, can be considered as a microservice.
 Whereas in a monolithic architecture, the entire e-commerce system will be exposed as a single service (or a couple of services, in most cases a single one).

 For us, the biggest feature a microservice provides is the ease of deployment.
 Because microservices are meant to be independently deployable, of course, we have to design it to do that.
-Apart from that, microservices are loosely coupled, highly maintainable (due to smaller size and single responsibility) and highly testable.
+Apart from that, microservices are loosely coupled, highly maintainable (due to their smaller size and single responsibility), and highly testable.

-Given the support for Docker container from day one, ASP.NET Core becomes an obvious choice for building microservices architecture.
+Given the support for Docker containers from day one, ASP.NET Core becomes an obvious choice for building microservices architecture.
 And in Visual Studio 2019, the ASP.NET Core application builder comes with support for Docker in the IDE itself.
 And creates all the required scaffolding during the project creation.
 Which makes it really easy to get started with a containerized microservice in ASP.NET Core.

-Security Advantage:
+Security Advantage

-Legacy .NET Framework to.NET Core Conversion
+Legacy .NET Framework to .NET Core Migration

 In this case, we will follow the following steps, one thing to keep in mind, there is no magic here, there will be some rewrites and reworks based on project complexity: